bennycode/trading212-api/README.md

 In such cases, simply delete the "[credentials](./credentials/)" directory and try again.

 The Browser API is build on findings from the article "[I Reverse-Engineered Trading212’s Web APIs ](https://haksoat.com/reverse-engineering-trading212/)".
+You can find the matching Python code in the [TradingTOT library](https://github.com/HAKSOAT/tradingTOT) on GitHub.

 > [!CAUTION] The Trading212 Browser API is quite unstable.
 Even on their web client, authentication requests sometimes fail while other requests succeed.